 Air transportation is another viable option.
 Although under the jurisdiction of the City of Wichita, Sedgwick County is home to Wichita Dwight D. Eisenhower National Airport, the only commercial airport in southcentral Kansas.
-The facility currently services five major cargo carriers and seven major passenger airlines, including Alaska Airlines, Allegiant Air, American Airlines, Delta Airlines, Frontier Airlines Southwest Airlines, and United Airlines.
-These airlines offer nonstop service to 14 different destinations across the United States, including Atlanta, Chicago, Dallas/Fort Worth, Denver, Destin-Fort Walton Beach, Houston, Las Vegas, Los Angeles, Minneapolis/Saint Paul, Orlando, Phoenix, Phoenix-Mesa, Saint Louis, and Seattle.
+The facility currently services five major cargo carriers and seven major passenger airlines, including Alaska Airlines, Allegiant Air, American Airlines, Delta Airlines, Frontier Airlines, Southwest Airlines, and United Airlines.
+These airlines offer nonstop service to 12 different destinations across the United States, including Atlanta, Chicago, Dallas/Fort Worth, Denver, Houston, Las Vegas, Los Angeles, Minneapolis/Saint Paul, Phoenix, Phoenix-Mesa, Saint Louis, and Seattle.
+Flights to Destin/Fort Worth, Orlando, and Los Angeles are seasonal while all other non-stops are available year round.

 Due in part to Sedgwick County's comprehensive network of highways and local roads, the average daily work commute time is less than in many similar counties.
-In 2018, the average commute time for a Sedgwick County resident was 19.8 minutes, which is less than comparable times in St. Louis County, Missouri (23.9 minutes) and Johnson County, Kansas (21.1 minutes).
+In 2019, the average commute time for a Sedgwick County resident was 19.8 minutes, which is less than comparable times in St. Louis County, Missouri (24.6 minutes) and Johnson County, Kansas (21.5 minutes).